“Tell me Dharma,” Draupadi asks again and again to the Kuru court, “who did you lose first, yourself or me?”

 At this significant point in the Indian epic of the Mahabharata, the pandavas and the kauravas are seated together in the assembly for a game of dice, and Dharmaraja’s weakness to gambling has cost the five brothers their land, titles and every other asset they have ever owned.
 Yet Dharmaraja believes he will win it all back, and so one by one, he stakes his younger brothers, and when he loses all of them, he stakes himself.
 Losing again, he finally stakes Draupadi, the common wife of the five pandava brothers, and consequentially loses the game again.

-Draupadi then is summoned to the court to be later stripped, by those who have ‘won’ her, where she poses a question that is relevant even thousands of years on.
+Draupadi then is summoned to the court by those who have ‘won’ her, where she poses a question that is relevant even thousands of years on.
 She questions the right of her husband in staking her at the game, for (i) is a wife the property of a husband to be wagered away, and more relevant to this article, (ii) could Dharmaraja, who had already lost himself to the kauravas, where lost himself would indicate having lost the freedom over his mind and body, stake Draupadi at the game in the first place?

 Ancient Hindu traditions dictate that the younger brothers are subservient to the eldest one, and misogyny that survived the centuries dictates that the wife is the property of a man.
 After staking his brothers, Dharmaraja bet himself – and lost, so what right did he have to wager something that he stopped ‘owning’ the moment he lost himself?